notions11/mybots/README.md

 Most if not all source code is taken from the ludobots subreddit: https://www.reddit.com/r/ludobots/

 ## Background/Hypothesis
-In this final project, I wanted to iterate off of Assignment 8 and find out whether we can get better evolution by investigating which types of evolution were most effective.
-As a refresher the following is how I set up my code and evolutions I created diagrams below:
+In this final project, I wanted to iterate off of Assignment 8 and find out whether we can get better evolution by investigating which types of mutations were most effective.
+As a refresher the following is how I set up my code and mutations I created diagrams below:

 ## Initial Generation Diagrams
 ![image](https://i.imgur.com/s5yTNch.png)